Canon 1D X Mark II vs Pentax 645D

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 645D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
+Both the 1DX Mark II and the 645D have been discontinued, but can regularly be found used on eBay.
+The 645D was replaced by the Pentax 645Z, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Pentax 645D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.